bert093/vscode-config/README.md

 ## 📦 What's Inside?
 - ⚙️ settings.json – Tailored VS Code settings for an optimized development workflow

+## 🔌 Required Extensions
+To achieve the full visual and functional effect shown in the preview, please install the following extensions:
+1. 🪟 Glassit-VSC
+   Adds acrylic/glass-like transparency to the VS Code interface.
+2. 🎨 Custom UI Style
+   Allows injecting custom CSS for a highly stylized look.
+3. 🌀 VSCode Animations
+   Adds smooth animations for UI interactions and transitions.
+> ⚠️ Some extensions like Glassit-VSC and Custom UI Style require additional configuration and enabling custom CSS/JS.
+Make sure to follow their documentation carefully.

 ## 🎯 Purpose
 This repository serves as a portable, version-controlled configuration for Visual Studio Code.
 Perfect for syncing your environment across devices or sharing a trusted setup with teammates.